Academic partner sought for directed energy symposium

 The symposium is to be held across 1 or 2 days on a mutually agreed date between mid-September and mid-October 2019.

-The EDTAS academic partner must be a signatory of the Defence Science Partnership Program and must have renowned research programs in a technology relevant to directed energy.
+The EDTAS academic partner will be a signatory of the Defence Science Partnership Program and will have renowned research programs in a technology relevant to directed energy.

 The academic partner will co-host the event, coordinate academic participation with internationally recognised leading researchers from institutions across Australia, and organise and sponsor a student innovation session aimed at potential concepts and ideas.